dusk-network/dusk-protocol/consensus/protocol/succinct-attestation.md

 The round terminates when an iteration is successful.

-A maximum number of 255 iterations is executed within a single round.
+The maximum number of iterations executed within a single round is determined by the global parameter $MaxIterations$.

 ### Environment
 We here define global parameters and state variables of the SA protocol, used and shared by all consensus procedures.